sudiptadassp1/AI-Content-Optimizer/README.md

-# 🧠 AI Content Optimizer for WordPress
+# 🧠 AI Content Optimizer

 **Optimize your WordPress content with AI.
 Improve SEO, readability, tone, and engagement—all in one powerful plugin.**